 I like the impermanence of these projects… teaching kids the value of living in the moment… to simply enjoy the process and experience.

 This article was posted on Tuesday, July 31st, 2012 at 2:48 pm and is filed under Arts and Crafts, Countries & Cultures, France, Land Art, Nature Photos, Nature Walks, Photos, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply